Windmill is powerful and unforgiving.

 Both, if needed.
 If you are self-hosting, we can review your Docker or Kubernetes setup, Postgres configuration, and worker group sizing.
 If something in the infrastructure layer is causing job failures or performance issues, we address it.
 If you are on Windmill Cloud, we focus entirely on workspace design and automation logic.
 We scope what is actually needed rather than selling infrastructure work you do not need.

-Tell us your two biggest bottlenecks and we'll send back a custom Windmill implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Windmill AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.